Team Bartowski | Buy More | The CIA and Other Spies | FULCRUM | The Ring | Volkoff Industries | Everyone Else

 - Screw This, I'm Outta Here!: Comes to realize that Chuck is maybe a bit too much of a pain in the ass to deal with, and ultimately decides he isn't worth the trouble and drops him off a building.
 Thankfully Casey catches him.

-- Villain Respect: He doesn't take Chuck seriously at first, for obvious reasons.
+- Villain Respect: He doesn't take Chuck seriously at first.
 But when Chuck beats him, he heartily admits that "he's good!"

 Edgar / Alexander Winterborne